masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdNotificationsContacts200Ok GetCharactersCharacterIdNotificationsContacts(ctx, characterId, optional)
 Get new contact notifications

-Return notifications about having been added to someone's contact list  --- Alternate route: `/dev/characters/{character_id}/notifications/contacts/`  Alternate route: `/legacy/characters/{character_id}/notifications/contacts/`  Alternate route: `/v1/characters/{character_id}/notifications/contacts/`  --- This route is cached for up to 600 seconds
+Return notifications about having been added to someone's contact list  ---  This route is cached for up to 600 seconds

 ### Required Parameters